ace19-dev/tensorflow-speech-recognition-challenge/tensorflow_tutorial.md

   ```
 - Because the human ear is more sensitive to some frequencies than others, it's been traditional in speech recognition to do further processing to this representation to turn it into a set of Mel-Frequency Cepstral Coefficients, or MFCCs for short
 - f you're targeting general sounds rather than speech you may find you can skip this step and operate directly on the spectrograms.
-- <font color="red"> The image that's produced by these processing steps is then fed into a multi-layer convolutional neural network, with a fully-connected layer followed by a softmax at the end.</font>
+- <span style="color:orange;"> The image that's produced by these processing steps is then fed into a multi-layer convolutional neural network, with a fully-connected layer followed by a softmax at the end.</span>

 ## Source